porres/pd-cyclone/README.md

 ### About This Repository's Goals:

 This repository resides at  <https://github.com/porres/pd-cyclone> and is faithful to the original goal of Cyclone in creating an external Pd package with a collection of objects cloned and compatible to Max/MSP objects.
-Bugs ans issues should be reported to <https://github.com/porres/pd-cyclone/issues>.
+Bugs and issues should be reported to <https://github.com/porres/pd-cyclone/issues>.
 Releases from this repository are stable and offer many fixes and improves stability from earlier versions.

 Compatibility to newer versions of Max is a concern, but Max compatibility was always the main goal of cyclone and nothing really changed, since Max itself keeps backwards compatibilities.
 No incompatibilities should arise between cyclone 0.3-0 onwards with the legacy stage of the library (the cyclone 0.1 phase that was available in Pd Extended).
 Since this development stage of Cyclone is concerned to provide compatibility for patches made in the Pd-Extended era, if such issues arise, they should be treated as bugs and reported/fixed.